PhoenixAzrael/plexamp-rpi-docker/README.md

 docker-compose up -d
 ```

-Only if someone could provide me with 32bit builds so I can use this container on my hifiberry build :-(
+Only if someone could provide me with 32bit builds of plexamp (Elan can you hear me?) so I can use this container on my hifiberry build :-(

 All other: Have fun - enjoy PLEXAMP!